GoogleCloudPlatform/apigee-samples/mtls-northbound/README.md

 * Strict enforcement happens at the load balancer and invalid connections will be rejected.
 In this case the GLB logs can be used to view connection errors for details.
 * Lenient enforcement happens in the API proxy flow.
-In this case, the proxy must use Conditions on the custom header values and a Raise Fault policy to reject the request.
+In this case, the proxy must use Conditions on the custom header values and a RaiseFault policy to reject the request.

 These are the high level tasks to configure mTLS on an existing GLB configuration.
 1. Create Private CA